AndrewMendezData/AndrewMendezData.GitHub.io/index.md

-# Welcome to My Portfolio
+# Welcome to My Data Portfolio

 Hi, I’m Andrew — currently a Senior II Manager at The Cheesecake Factory and a student in TripleTen’s 10-month Data Science program.
 I’m passionate about using data to solve real business problems, uncover insights, and tell clear, compelling stories.
 My background in leading high-volume operations has sharpened my ability to think critically, collaborate cross-functionally, and make data-informed decisions under pressure.